Michael McFadyen's Scuba Diving - Bare Island Locations

 BELOW WATER - RIGHT SIDE

-This is a piece of aluminium from a boat wreck.
+This is a piece of aluminum from a boat wreck.
 It is shaped like the dorsal fin of a shark, only the ^ bit sticks up out of the sand.
 It is located next to a small overhang at about 5 to 6 metres.
-If you follow the sand from the Boat Ramp to teh west and north-west, you see it at the spot where you turn left (to the west) from the sand and go over reef.
+If you follow the sand from the Boat Ramp to the west and north-west, you see it at the spot where you turn left (to the west) from the sand and go over reef.
 On the way back from a dive, it is where you turn right and follow the sand edge back to the exit.
+It takes 3 minutes to swim here from Carol's Plaque (as above) and 4 minutes from the Boat Ramp (as above).

 Sea Horse Rock